 - Continue to hold the mouse button down and move the mouse to match a new straight line to your data.
 As you move the mouse, AQTESOLV draws a straight line between the anchor point and the position of the mouse.

 - Release the left mouse button when you have finished matching a new straight line.
 AQTESOLV automatically updates the plot legend to reflect changes in parameter values.

 - Repeat the previous step as needed to estimate K by matching the straight line to the data within the recommended head range.

-The estimate for K from the Hvorslev analysis is close to what we obtained with the KGS Model.
+The estimated K from the Hvorslev analysis is close (within 6%) to what we obtained with the KGS Model.
 How does your estimate of K change if you match the straight line to earlier data?

 - Select K = 3.8 ft/day from the KGS Model analysis, the more rigorous solution method, for the final result.